Zico (rapper): 2019–present: KOZ Entertainment, "Any Song" and conscription

 In May 2022, a few weeks after completing his public service, Zico announced his return to the SUMMER SONIC 2022 festival in Japan, six years after he last performed there.

-In July 2022, it was announced that Zico would be attending the Hip-Hop Playa Festival 2022 taking place September 17-18.
+In July 2022, it was announced that Zico would be attending the Hip-Hop Playa Festival 2022 taking place September 17–18.
 On July 27, 2022, Zico released his fourth EP Grown Ass Kid, with its title track "Freak".
 In November 2022, Zico was named one of GQ Koreas Men of the Year.

 On May 30, 2023, the boy group BoyNextDoor debuted under Zico's label KOZ Entertainment, a subsidiary of Hybe Labels.

 On April 26, 2024, Zico released the single "Spot!" featuring South Korean singer Jennie, which topped the Circle Digital Chart in South Korea.
 It became his first entry on the Billboard Global 200 at number 24 and on the Global Excl.
 U.S. at number 8, also becoming his first top ten hit on the latter.
 In the United States, it debuted at number one on the World Digital Song Sales chart, marking Zico's first-ever number one on any U.S. sales chart.
 The duo performed their single together live at his Zico Live: Join The Parade concert at Olympic Hall, Seoul on November 24.
 "Spot!" received accolades including Best Collaboration and Best Rap & Hip Hop Performance at the 2024 MAMA Awards.

+In 2025, Zico, Eill, and Verbal featured on Japanese hip-hop group M-Flo's "Eko Eko", and collaborated with Japanese singer-songwriter Lilas Ikuta on "Duet".